Search Results

 Does seem strange to guarantee 3 other students and not just the one you know.
 Maybe you can guarantee 1/4 or 1/2 max liability ...

-Posted in Student Accommodation 7 Replies Active 6 days agoOff plan developer risks?
+Posted in Products and Services 2 Replies Active 5 months agoOff plan developer risks?

 The Rent Guarantee is a red herring imho.I very much doubt the apartments were discounted.
 They will have factored paying back the 2 years rent into the purchase price, so, in reality, the buyer is being drip-fed their own ...